GSA/fedramp-gov/pages/jab-authorization.md

 The JAB prioritizes six (6) vendors twice a year to work toward a JAB authorization.
 After a CSP is prioritized, it has 60 days to become FedRAMP Ready (if it isn’t already).
 Being prioritized to work with the JAB and being deemed FedRAMP Ready by the FedRAMP PMO is the first phase of the JAB Authorization Process depicted above.

 To achieve the FedRAMP Ready designation, a CSP must partner with an accredited 3PAO to complete a readiness assessment of its service offering.
 At the conclusion of the assessment, the 3PAO delivers a <a href="{{site.baseurl}}/assets/resources/templates/FedRAMP-Moderate-RAR-Template.docx">Readiness Assessment Report (RAR)</a> attesting to the CSO’s readiness for the authorization process.
 The RAR provides Agencies, CSPs, and the FedRAMP PMO with valuable early feedback on whether or not a CSO is likely to be successful in obtaining a FedRAMP authorization and has been a determining factor for CSPs to be chosen to work with the JAB.
 RARs are reviewed by the FedRAMP PMO within one business week of submission.
-Once deemed satisfactory by the PMO, the CSO will be designated FedRAMP Ready and advertised in the FedRAMP Marketplace.
+Once deemed satisfactory by the PMO, the CSO will be designated FedRAMP Ready and advertised in the <a href="https://marketplace.fedramp.gov/#/products">FedRAMP Marketplace.</a>

 ### Phase 2: Full Security Assessment